dr-jts/crunchyblog/pg-svg/index.md

 ## SVG for the win

-This is done by using the powerful [Scalable Vector Graphics](https://developer.mozilla.org/en-US/docs/Web/SVG) (SVG) format.
+A great way to display vector data is to use the [Scalable Vector Graphics](https://developer.mozilla.org/en-US/docs/Web/SVG) (SVG) format.
+It provides rich functionality for displaying and styling geometric shapes.
 SVG is widely supported by web browsers and other tools.

-- discuss how SVG requires shapes, scaling, styling and optionally identifiers and CSS

-SVG maintains all of the inherent structure of vector data.
-This means there is a lot that you can do with SVG images.
 By adding some CSS and Javascript it's possible to add advanced styling, custom popups, dynamic behaviour and interaction with other web page elements.

-Generating SVG can be complex, but the PL/pgSQL library [`pg-svg`](https://github.com/dr-jts/pg_svg) makes it easy.
-The library provides a set of high-level functions which make it easy to convert PostGIS data into styled SVG documents.
+However, generating SVG "by hand" is difficult.
+It requires detailed knowledge of the SVG format, and is complex and error-prone.
+PostGIS has had the function [`ST_AsSVG`](https://postgis.net/docs/manual-3.3/ST_AsSVG.html) for years.
+But it only produces the SVG [**path data**](https://svgwg.org/svg2-draft/paths.html#PathData) attribute value.
+Much more is required to create a fully-styled SVG document.

 ## Introducing `pg-svg`

-PostGIS has had the function [`ST_AsSVG`](https://postgis.net/docs/manual-3.3/ST_AsSVG.html) for years.
-But attempting to use it will quickly reveal that it is only a partial solution for generating an SVG image.  `ST_AsSVG` produces the [**path data**](https://svgwg.org/svg2-draft/paths.html#PathData) that specifies the outline of a shape to be rendered in SVG.
-However, much more is required:

-* the path data must be encoded as the `d` attribute of a `<path>` element
-* the element needs to be styled
-* Polygons with holes require multiple path elements
-* Multigeometries are represented as groups of paths
-* Simple shapes such as points require different elements
-* The SVG image needs to be provided as an SVG `<svg>` element
-* the extent of the rendered data must be specified, along with (optionally) the size of the rendered image

-Doing all of this manually requires detailed knowledge of the SVG format, and is complex and error-prone.
-The `pg-svg` library provides a simple API that can do this in a single SQL query.
+The PL/pgSQL library [`pg-svg`](https://github.com/dr-jts/pg_svg) makes it easy to convert PostGIS data into styled SVG documents.
+The library provides a simple API as a set of PL/pgSQL functions which allow creating SVG in a single SQL query.

 ## A map of US High Points